 Differences between fixed and adjustable loans

-Borrowers can choose a fixed-rate loan to lock in a low interest rate.
-Borrowers select these types of loans when interest rates are low and they wish to lock in the low rate.
-For homeowners who have an ARM now, refinancing with a fixed-rate loan can offer greater stability in monthly payments.
-If you currently have an Adjustable Rate Mortgage (ARM), we'd love to help you lock in a fixed-rate at the best rate currently available.
-Call Amity Mortgage LLC at (203) 729-6681 to discuss your situation with one of our professionals.
+You might choose a fixed-rate loan to lock in a low interest rate.
+People choose these types of loans when interest rates are low and they wish to lock in the lower rate.
+For homeowners who have an ARM now, refinancing with a fixed-rate loan can provide more monthly payment stability.
+If you currently have an Adjustable Rate Mortgage (ARM), we can help you lock in a fixed-rate at a good rate.
+Call Amity Mortgage LLC at (203) 729-6681 for details.

-There are many kinds of Adjustable Rate Mortgages.
-Generally, interest rates on ARMs are based on a federal index.
-Some examples of outside indexes are: the 6-month CD rate, the 1 year Treasury Security rate, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.
+There are many types of Adjustable Rate Mortgages.
+Generally, the interest for ARMs are based on a federal index.
+Some examples of outside indexes are: the 6-month Certificate of Deposit (CD) rate, the 1 year Treasury Security rate, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.

-Most programs have a cap that protects you from sudden monthly payment increases.
-Your ARM may feature a cap on how much your interest rate can go up in one period.
-For example: no more than two percent per year, even if the index the rate is based on increases by more than two percent.
-Sometimes an ARM has a "payment cap" that ensures your payment can't increase beyond a certain amount in a given year.
-Almost all ARMs also cap your interest rate over the duration of the loan.
+Most programs have a "cap" that protects borrowers from sudden monthly payment increases.
+There may be a cap on how much your interest rate can go up in one period.
+For example: no more than a couple percent a year, even if the index the rate is based on increases by more than two percent.
+Sometimes an ARM has a "payment cap" that ensures that your payment can't increase beyond a fixed amount over the course of a given year.
+Almost all ARMs also cap your rate over the duration of the loan period.

-ARMs most often feature their lowest rates at the beginning of the loan.
-They provide the lower interest rate for an initial period that varies greatly.
+ARMs most often feature their lowest, most attractive rates at the start.
+They provide the lower rate for an initial period that varies greatly.
 You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
 For these loans, the introductory rate is set for three or five years.
 After this period it adjusts every year.
-These loans are fixed for a number of years (3 or 5 years, then they adjust after the initial period.
-Loans like this are usually best for people who expect to move in three or five years.
-These types of adjustable rate programs most benefit borrowers who plan to sell their house or refinance before the loan adjusts.
+These kinds of loans are fixed for 3 or 5 years, then they adjust after the initial period.
+Loans like this are usually best for people who anticipate moving in three or five years.
+These types of adjustable rate loans benefit people who plan to move before the loan adjusts.

-You might choose an Adjustable Rate Mortgage to get a very low initial interest rate and count on moving, refinancing or simply absorbing the higher rate after the initial rate goes up.
+You might choose an Adjustable Rate Mortgage to take advantage of a lower initial rate and count on moving, refinancing or simply absorbing the higher rate after the introductory rate goes up.
 ARMs can be risky in a down market because homeowners can get stuck with increasing rates when they can't sell or refinance at the lower property value.